Skip to content

 Building the Fire Bed

-Begin by placing a few crumpled balls of newspaper or wood shavings toward the back of the stove box.
+When building the fire bed in your wood burning stove, start by placing a few crumpled balls of newspaper or wood shavings at the back of the stove box as kindling to get the fire going quickly.

 Lighting the Fire